Souu-m/knapsack_problem_metaheuristic/README.md

-# knapsack_problem_metaheuristic
-Knapsack problem solver using metaheuristic appraoch,
+# Knapsack problem solver using metaheuristic appraoch

 This project provides a solution for the Knapsack Problem using Bee Swarm Optimization (BSO) and Genetic Algorithm (GA)